 Anyone with recurring, unyielding back problems knows the beast that is called back pain.
 While most of us have experienced back pain that comes from overexertion or muscle pulls, the effects of back pain for many can be debilitating, excruciating, and life changing.
-Experts say back pain accounts for $100 billion in lost productivity and health-care costs each year and is one of the primary causes of work-related disability.
 Managing back pain can be a daunting and exhausting proposition.
 One natural avenue for finding relief is massage therapy.

 Whether you've pulled a muscle in your yoga class or afternoon basketball game, or you suffer from long-term pain caused by an injury, back pain affects us all.
 In fact, when it comes to low-back pain specifically, researchers say that 70-85 percent of the population will experience it at some point in their lives.